 A US Supreme Court opinion affirms that one can have rights in two countries and be subject to their responsibilities.

-However, many countries do not recognize dual citizenship (or multiple citizenships), and some may automatically revoke your citizenship upon becoming a US citizen.
-It’s crucial to know your country of origin’s rules before pursuing US citizenship.
+However, many countries do not recognize dual citizenship (or multiple citizenships), and some may automatically revoke your citizenship upon becoming an American citizen.
+It’s crucial to know the rules in your country of origin before pursuing U.S. citizenship.

 An immigration lawyer can assist you with your application by providing legal expertise, ensuring your application is complete and accurate, and helping you navigate the complex immigration laws and requirements.

-They can help you gather necessary documentation, represent you in legal proceedings, address any issues that may arise during the process, and increase your chances of a successful application.
+They can help you gather necessary documents, represent you in legal proceedings, address any issues that may arise during the process, and increase your chances of a successful application.

-Yes, having a Green Card is a prerequisite for applying for US citizenship.
-To become a US citizen, you generally need to have held a Green Card for at least five years (or three years if married to an American citizen), meet residency and other requirements, and follow the naturalization process.
+Yes, having a Green Card (Permanent Resident Card) is a prerequisite for applying to become an American citizen.
+To become an American citizen, applicants generally need to have been Green Card holders for at least five years (or three years if married to an American citizen), meet residency and other requirements, and follow the naturalization process.

-Yes, you can maintain your Green Card during the US citizenship application process.
-It’s important to ensure you meet the required residency and presence criteria to both maintain your Green Card status and pursue citizenship simultaneously.
+Yes, Green Card holders must maintain their Green Card during the U.S. citizenship application process.
+It’s important to ensure you meet the required residency and presence criteria to both maintain your Green Card status and pursue U.S. citizenship simultaneously.

 How long does it take to become a US citizen?